 OUTDOOR ADVENTURE SUMMER CAMP

-MOLA offers week-long sessions all summer from June 5 – September 1.
-Camp is open to school-age youth from Kindergarten through Elementary School, Middle-School, & High-School.
+MOLA offers week-long sessions, Monday – Friday, 8:30am-5:30pm, all summer from June 7 – August 27.
+Camp is open to youth from Kindergarten through Elementary School, Middle-School, & High-School.
 Each week, campers are separated by age into different groups and participate with peers in all of our great outdoor activities at age appropriate levels.
-Age groups are typically 6-7/7-9/9-11/11-14yrs, and age breaks vary somewhat each week.
+Age groups vary somewhat each week but are typically 6-7/7-9/9-11/11-14yrs.
+For kids currently in kindergarten, they must be 6yrs by end of summer.
 For high-schoolers, there are Leader-In-Training placements throughout summer.
-For kids currently in kindergarten, they must be 6yrs by end of summer.

-Sessions are one week in length, and destinations change each week.
-Kids can attend several weeks, even all summer, and hardly visit the same place twice.
+Sessions are one week in length, with a new session starting each Monday, and destinations change each week.
+Kids can attend several weeks and hardly visit the same place twice.
 We will consider older or younger kids for different age groups (friends, siblings, cousins, etc.) on a case by case basis.
 Parents are welcome to join us anytime!
-We travel in all directions with permits from Lolo National Forest, Bitterroot NF, Flathead NF, Clearwater NF, BLM, Montana FWP, and City of Missoula.
+We travel in all directions with permits from Lolo National Forest, Bitterroot NF, Flathead NF, BLM, Montana FWP, and City of Missoula.

-Camp is open 8:30am – 5:30pm, Mon – Fri, with an overnight campout Thursday nights.
-Activities generally run from 9am – 4:30pm daily, with drop-off from 8:30-9:00am and pick-up from 4:30-5:30pm.
-We meet each morning at the central location of Silver Park, then head out for the day’s adventure.
-Fridays we depart directly from our campsite and return to Silver by 4:30pm.
+Camp is open 8:30am – 5:30pm, Mon – Fri, usually with an overnight campout Thursday nights (not this year).
+Activities generally run from 9am – 4pm daily, with drop-off from 8:30-9:00am and pick-up from 4pm-5:30pm.
+We meet each morning at the central location of Silver Park, next to the baseball stadium, then head out for the day’s adventure.
+Fridays we depart directly from our campsite (if applicable) and return to Silver Park by 4pm.
 MOLA staff are always present during dropoff & pickup hours.
-Extended hours for early dropoff and late pickup (7:45am-6:15pm) available at additional cost with advance notice.
+Extended hours for early dropoff and late pickup (7:45am-6:15pm) available at small additional cost with advance notice.
 Older campers are welcome to arrive and depart from camp on their own, with parent approval.
 Mondays are the same for each group, while the rest of the week varies.
-Thursday campout is optional, but if in doubt, we encourage parents to join us!
-Campsites are usually within 45 minutes of Missoula.
-Here is an example week:
+Thursday campout will not be offered this year, sorry.

 Monday – Team Games at Silver Park; Hike Mt.
 Jumbo

-Tuesday – Bike Riverfront Trails; Canoe & Swim at Beavertail Pond
+Tuesday – Bike Riverfront Trails; Canoe & Swim Beavertail Pond

 Wednesday – Rock Climb at Rattler Gulch